Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Introduction

-One of the most popular methods for solving the EEG/MEG inverse problem is the linearly constrained minimum variance (LCMV) spatial filter, introduced in array signal processing by Frost \cite{Frost1972}, and adapted to the EEG / MEG setup in, e.g., \cite{VanVeen1997, Gross2001, Greenblatt2005, Sekihara2008, Westner2022}.
-Its implementation is now a standard feature of virtually all major EEG/MEG source-analysis toolboxes \cite{FieldTrip2011, Brainstorm2011, MNE2014, Jaiswal2019}.
-We note that most of these implementations focus on the single-source LCMV filter, which treats activity from other sources as interference or noise.
-Consequently, single-source LCMV filters are well known to suffer from source cancellation when sources are correlated (see, e.g., \cite{VanVeen1997}), and furthermore, they are known to perform poorly for tasks that assess directed functional dependencies between active regions \cite{Hui2010}.
-To overcome these shortcomings, approaches such as the multi-source minimum variance (multi-source LCMV) \cite{Diwakar2011, Moiseev2011, Moiseev2013, Moiseev2015} and its extension to the reduced-rank case, the multi-source minimum-variance pseudo-unbiased reduced-rank (MV-PURE) \cite{Yamada2006, Piotrowski2008, Piotrowski2009, Piotrowski2019, Piotrowski2021} frameworks have been developed, with both theory and empirical results indicating that multi-source neural activity indices offer favorable properties for spatial localization, and that multi-source spatial filters are capable of providing accurate source reconstructions, without the aforementioned drawbacks of solutions based on the single-source LCMV spatial filter.
+One of the most widely used methods for solving the EEG/MEG inverse problem is the linearly constrained minimum variance (LCMV) spatial filter, introduced in array signal processing by Frost \cite{Frost1972}, and adapted to the EEG/MEG setup in, e.g., \cite{VanVeen1997, Gross2001, Greenblatt2005, Sekihara2008, Westner2022}.
+Its implementation is now a standard feature of all major EEG/MEG source-analysis toolboxes \cite{FieldTrip2011, Brainstorm2011, MNE2014, Jaiswal2019}.
+However, when the activity of multiple sources is correlated, the single-source formulation becomes suboptimal, as recognized since its introduction \cite{VanVeen1997}.
+Consequently, numerous spatial filtering approaches have been developed to explicitly address the correlated-source scenario \cite{Dalal2006,Brookes2007,Quraan2010,Diwakar2011,Moiseev2011,Piotrowski2019,Nunes2020,Kuznetsova2021}.
+In particular, some of these developments gave rise to source localization methods, i.e., focusing on spatial identification of active sources.
+Namely, source localization neural activity indices (NAIs) have been developed, e.g., based on the multi-source minimum variance (multi-source LCMV) filter \cite{Moiseev2011}, or its reduced-rank extensions \cite{Piotrowski2021}, based on the multi-source minimum-variance pseudo-unbiased reduced-rank (MV-PURE) framework \cite{Piotrowski2019, Yamada2006, Piotrowski2008, Piotrowski2009}.
+These neural activity indices generalize classical single-source NAIs \cite{VanVeen1997, Robinson1999} by operating in multi-dimensional signal subspaces, enabling robust localization in the presence of correlated sources.

-Despite their potential, multi-source spatial filtering methods for solving the EEG/MEG inverse problem have not yet gained wide acceptance within the neuroscientific community.
-This limited adoption can be attributed, first, to the absence of a comprehensive and rigorous mathematical foundation for the multi-source framework - existing results, while valuable, provide only partial insights into source localization and reconstruction.
-Second, the lack of intuitive and accessible implementations of multi-source neural activity indices and spatial filters has rendered these approaches more of an intriguing, yet somewhat exotic alternative, rather than an integral part of the commonly employed methodology for solving the EEG/MEG inverse problem.
+However, despite their potential, multi-source localization methods for solving the EEG/MEG inverse problem have not yet gained wide acceptance within the neuroscientific community.
+This limited adoption can be attributed to the lack of intuitive use cases and accessible implementations of multi-source neural activity indices, which has restricted their practical applicability and left these approaches perceived more as intriguing alternatives than as integral components of commonly employed EEG/MEG source localization methodologies.